 Global money supply

-As a proxy for the global money supply, we’ve taken the money supply of the United States, Europe (the Eurozone and the United Kingdom), Japan, India, China, Russia, Brazil, and Turkey for our analysis.
-The money supply used is called M2, expressed in US dollars at prevailing exchange rates for each country.
+As a proxy for the global money supply, we’ve taken the money supply of the United States, Europe (the Eurozone and the United Kingdom), Japan, India, China, Russia, Brazil, and Turkey.
+The money supply used is called M2, expressed in US dollars for each country at prevailing exchange rates.

-The price of gold kept pace with the increase in global money supply until recently.
-The relationship between the price of gold and the global money supply appears to have broken due to other dominant factors, including the strength of the US dollar.
+The global money supply has been increasing rapidly.
+The gold price increase kept pace with the global money supply until recently.
+The relationship between the price of gold and the global money supply appears to have broken.

 Money supply basics

 The money supply is the total amount of currency and other liquid instruments in circulation in an economy.
 M0, M1, M2, and M3 are defined according to the type and size of the account in which the instrument is kept.